Meet the who’s who of the Ediacara world

 Dickinsonia

-Creeping, gliding gracefully like a slow stingray, its rounded body stretches out, expanding and contacting as it moves across the sea floor, absorbing food through its body.
-Rugged in character and leathery in exterior, it is somewhat of the tough guy of the Ediacara world growing up to a metre across
+Creeping, gliding gracefully like a slow stingray, its rounded body stretches out, expanding and contracting as it moves across the sea floor, absorbing food through its body.
+Rugged in character and leathery in exterior, it is somewhat of the tough guy of the Ediacara world, growing up to a metre across.

 Spriggina